-When Paul Calleja learns that his great-uncle has passed away, he drops everything and travels half-way round the world to deal with his estate.
-Arriving in Malta he begins to find out how much he didn’t know about Larry in his lifetime, and meets and is attracted to Angelo – a local handyman and artist’s model – who seems to be concealing some extraordinary secret.
-It’s not long before Paul and Angelo are plunged into complications which will have a profound effect on both their lives – and also on their chances of a future life together …
+When Paul Calleja learns his great-uncle has died, he travels to Malta to deal with his estate - and realises how much he didn't know about Larry.
+He meets Angelo – a local handyman and artist’s model – who is concealing an extraordinary secret.
+And soon Paul and Angelo are plunged into complications which have a profound effect on their lives – and on their chances of sharing a future together.

 "So," Paul said as he piled the contents of the bag in the center of the table.
 "I have a project in mind and I think I'll need some practical help.
 Dig in, by the way."
 He nudged the packets of sandwiches closer to Angelo.
 "Did you make that bookcase, carve the design?"

 "Yes, but - "

 "Great!
 How are you at making picture frames?
 Not necessarily the all gilt and mitered corners type, but some carved, some made of driftwood, kind of folksy-artsy?"

 "I can do that," Angelo replied, opening up the nearest packet.
 "As long as I have the design to follow.
 Why?"READ MORE

 "Uncle Larry painted Malta most of his life and never did anything with the pictures, other than give some away to friends.
 People should see them.
 So I figured an exhibition is needed.
 I have a friend who's going to arrange one for New York, and one for Valletta.
 But other than the ones he has on the walls, none of his works are framed.
 You and I, we go through them, decide which ones are show-worthy, then get them all set up.
 Will you help me with that?
 For a fee, of course, a sliding scale depending on the size of frame and work entailed.
 There's no fixed timetable.
 We could fit it around any other jobs you have lined up," he added quickly.

 Angelo nodded.
 "That would be helpful.
 I have commitments."